 Electronic devices in standby mode draw additional energy – sometimes called “vampire power” – which can make up as much as 10% of your home’s energy usage.
-A smart power strip can detect which devices are in standby mode and cut off the power from those devices.
+A smart power strip can detect which devices are in standby mode and cut off the power to those devices.
 It can also turn those outlets back on when it detects activity in other outlets.

 Most smart power strips can be controlled remotely with an app, and some work in conjunction with virtual home assistants.
 Smart power strips vary in how they monitor and manage energy usage, and just as with a standard power strip, the number and configuration of outlets can vary.